WhitmanCS370/sp24-lab4/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 6?
+* All about testing, and different ways to write test.
+Pass, fail error.
+Assertation
 * What questions did you have about the material in the chapters?
 What did you find confusing?
+* introspection?
+A bit confused on pprinting module

 ### Part A: Recreate the tests from SDX Ch.
 6 in the unittest framework